El Bulli – Spherification History

 As we know today, spherification produces spherical forms of varying textures and consistencies and several of them were created in the first year.

 Spherical caviar and pellets: The team at el Bulli tried different ingredients for their first caviar dish and the winner was the Cantaloupe melon caviar.
 To be able to prepare enough caviar in a reasonable time to serve to dinners at el Bulli, they created a device with several syringes that could be pushed at the same time.
+Now you can use a more convenient device called the Caviar Maker.
 According to Adria, this was one of the most exciting times at el Bulli and Cantaloupe melon caviar was the signature dish of 2003.
 That year they also created truffle pellets using the spherification technique and macerating them in truffle juice overnight to intensify the flavor.

 Spherical balloons: After being served caviar and spherical ravioli, el Bulli’s customers were impressed one more time with another variation of the spherification technique.
 Spherical balloons are made using the spherification technique together with another technique developed at el Bulli using soda siphons.
 According to el Bulli, this preparation is one of the most difficult to make.
 The balloons were made by pouring rose-perfumed water and sodium alginate into the siphon.
 Then, using a special adaptor, el Bulli team activated the siphon over a calcium solution making opaque spheres.
 A minute later transparent balloons are formed.